Log analysis on WeChat mini-programs

 Logs starting with class names like

-[MegaTracker]and[EasyARSession(xrframe)]appear, indicating that the Mega plugin caught runtime exceptions.Example 3:
+[MegaTracker],[EasyARSession(xrframe)]appear, indicating that the Mega plugin caught a runtime exception.Example 3:

-onCloudLocalizationmethod in the Mega plugin, causing the Mini Program framework to throw an error.
+onCloudLocalizationmethod in the mega plugin encountered an exception during runtime, causing the mini-program framework to throw an error.

 Log format of the Mega mini-program plugin